Infant shot, killed in north Louisiana drive-by shooting

 News outlets report multiple police units responded just after 4:15 a.m.
 Saturday to a west Shreveport neighborhood.

-Shreveport Police say a vehicle drove by and began shooting into a home, striking the one-month-old girl, who was pronounced dead.
+Police say a vehicle drove by and began shooting into a home, striking and killing the one-month-old, who was pronounced dead.

-The Caddo Parish Coroner’s Office identified the victim as Queen Dean.
-Authorities say a bullet struck her in the head.
-An autopsy has been ordered.

 Details are scarce.
 There is no suspect or vehicle description and a motive has not yet been declared.